-- Students enrolled full-time are charged at a flat rate based on their academic program (for most students, 12 to 18 hours) plus a per credit hour rate for any enrolled hours in overload status.
+- Students enrolled full-time are charged at a flat rate based on their academic program (for most students, 12 to 18 hours) plus a per credit hour rate for any enrolled hours in overload status (overload means hours 19 and above).
 Charges for hours in overload are subject to the refund policy.

 - Part-time students are charged on a per credit-hour basis (exception are noted).

 - Note some classes have course- or class-specific fees in addition to the Board-approved fees.